25th Anniversary Annual Conference

 Speaker(s): Laura Barry, Derek Hagen, Kelly Keydel

-Hear from motivational interviewing (MI) expert Derek Hagen as he dismantles the myth that change is sparked by logic alone.
-Joining him are Laura Barry and Kelly Keydel, who will provide live demonstrations of client scenarios to show you how effectively MI actually works.
-With a focus on listening first, this session explores how to resist the urge to “fix,” employ OARS (Open questions, Affirmations, Reflections, Summaries), and steer conversations toward self-generated change talk.
-You’ll leave with a visceral feel for MI’s four processes—Engaging, Focusing, Evoking, Planning—and understand how to embed them into coaching, leadership, and consulting.
+Hear from motivational interviewing (MI) expert Derek Hagen as he illuminates this powerful approach to facilitating change.
+Joining him are Laura Barry and Kelly Keydel, who will provide live demonstrations of client scenarios to show you how effective MI actually works.
+With a focus on strategic reflective listening, this session explores how to resist the urge to “fix,” employ OARS (Open questions, Affirmations, Reflections, Summaries), and steer conversations toward self-generated Change Talk.
+You’ll leave with a feel for MI’s four processes—Engaging, Focusing, Evoking, Planning—and an understanding of how to recognize, draw out and support a client’s own motivation.
 No fluff.
 Just real techniques that elicit real transformation.

 2:15 – 2:30